-The best portable printers let you take printing anywhere, putting the ability to print documents and photos into a design that slips into a backpack or laptop bag and lets you print anywhere.
-With a mobile printer outfitted with Wi-Fi connectivity and a battery, you can print wherever you happen to be even when an electrical outlet or USB cable isn't available.
+The best portable printers let you take printing anywhere, putting the ability to print documents and photos into a compact design that slips into a backpack or laptop bag.
+With Wi-Fi connectivity and optional battery power, a mobile printer lets you print even when you're away from an electrical outlet or a USB cable isn't available.